 “Prizes given since their launch in 2012 now total GBP875,000, which has been shared by 32 projects in 21 countries, regions and territories.
 The prize money promotes best practice and enables our winners to develop their winning projects to improve the lives of those facing some of the most challenging global issues of our times.”

-Submissions for the GBP25,000 prizes are sought from non-profit organisations, which can enter their own projects or alternatively nominate projects managed by non-profit partners or affiliated organisations.
+Submissions for the GBP25,000 prizes are sought each year from non-profit organisations, which can enter their own projects or alternatively nominate projects managed by non-profit partners or affiliated organisations.
 Projects can be led by – or have a high level of participation from – the project beneficiaries themselves.

 Prizes will be awarded to projects that promote self-reliance among refugees and/or displaced people.
 ‘Self-reliance’ is understood broadly and may be furthered by projects promoting education, providing legal assistance, or developing life skills and by any other programmes that help displaced people build stable, independent lives.